seoClarity Research Study

 On May 30, 2024, however, Google released an AIO pullback announcement stating that they made over a dozen technical system improvements to address concerns over "odd, inaccurate, or unhelpful AI Overviews."

-Since this announcement, diverse types of client sites that all had over 20% AIO for their keywords before May 30 saw an overall drop of 20% of those keywords showing AIO.
+Following this announcement, diverse types of client sites that all had over 20% AIO for their keywords before May 30 saw an overall drop of 20% of those keywords showing AIO.

-Based on a US keyword data set in seoClarity's Research Grid, as of September 2024, data showed that AIOs were featured only slightly more on mobile (4.2%) vs. desktop (3.9%).
+Based on a US keyword data set in seoClarity's Research Grid, as of September 2024, data initially showed that AIOs were featured only slightly more on mobile (4.2%) vs. desktop (3.9%).

-We've built a complete workflow within seoClarity that enables them to take full advantage of this data to see the impact of AIO on the traffic and to measure the CTR impact this could have.
+We've built a complete workflow within seoClarity that enables clients to take full advantage of this data to see the impact of AIO on the traffic and to measure the CTR impact this could have.

 Some additional background on these results: